yenhsunlin/BH_in_NS/readme.md

 ### Import the package
 The core files are contained in the folder named `nsbh`, please put your jupyter notebook or python script together with `nsbh` folder under the same path.

-Using jupyter notebook for instance, typing the following in the work cell:<br>
+Using jupyter notebook for instance, typing the following in the work space:

     from nsbh import *